 This extract was first published in Selvedge Issue 6 Blossom.

-In the latest episode of the Selvedge podcast we talk to Dr Sylvia Houghteling about the unlimited inspiration that flowers provide to artists and textile designers.
-Listen to the episode here: Episode 5 Flower Power
+Why not stop and smell the roses and listen to episode 5 of the Selvedge podcast?
+We talk to Dr Sylvia Houghteling about the unlimited inspiration that flowers provide to artists and textile designers.
+Listen to the episode here: